IbrahimKhaliliye/Intro-To-ML-and-AI-Lab/README.md

 4. **Predicting User's House Price**

+   Here is the fun part.
 After building and training your model, prompt the user to enter details about their house: number of rooms, garden size, and distance to the nearest school.
 Use your model to predict the house price based on these inputs and display the predicted price.

-## Challenge
+## Challenge 🌟

-Optimize your model to reduce the mean squared error further.
-Experiment with different architectures, loss functions, or training parameters.

----

-**Once you've completed the lab, please show your work to an instructor or TA for review.**
+Can you refine your model to be more accurate?
+Play around with it!
+Maybe add more layers, and neurons, or change the activation functions.

+Remember, the journey is more important than the destination.
+Don't hesitate to ask if you're stuck.
+Happy coding! 🎉